 - Apply silicone sealant, especially in areas where moisture may be more likely (where sinks, toilets, bath tubs, refrigerators and washing machines will sit; in front of entrances from outside; etc.)

 Take care of and maintain your beautiful laminate floor!

 With a little simple carpentry work under your belt, and a scroll or hand saw in their tool box, most advanced beginners also can do the following:

 - Make subfloor corrections (leveling out the subfloor with a leveling compound)

-- Under-cut a door casing (read”How to Install Laminate Flooring Under a Door Jamb” and watch our video)
+- Under-cut a door casing (see “How to Install Laminate Flooring Under a Door Jamb“)

 - Build a laminate flooring “island” with proper expansion gaps and transition moldings (for heavy objects)

-And one last tip for any beginner: Practice installing laminate flooring under a door jamb on a closet door where, if the outcome is not quite as perfect as you’d like, only you will notice!
+And one last tip for any beginner: Practice installing laminate flooring under a door jamb on a closet door where, if the outcome isn’t quite as perfect as you’d like, only you will notice!

 At this level you will need to have worked with wood and have a certain level of comfort with it.
 You’ll need to have handled an oscillating blade tool and a pneumatic nail gun.
 You should be able to do the following tasks with relative ease:

 - Compromise the locking system on a laminate plank for special installations